anarchuluubayarsaikhan/anarchuluubayarsaikhan/README.md

 - Enjoy playing table tennis and badminton
 - Love learning about people, especially about their feelings and how their brain works
 - Mostly spend my freetime making memories with my loved ones
+- Addicted to the process of solving problems